kiwiandoesthings/KiwiCubed/README.md

 Currently working on:
 - Chunk handling system with world class for loading, unloading and rendering.
 - Adding support for multiple block types, such as grass blocks and stone blocks, along with attributes for (future) gameplay.
+- Completely overhauling backend systems.
+Don't ask why window handling logic was in the camera class, or why the player had two sets of coordinates, one of which it didn't use.

 Features implemented:
 - Simple terrain generation for chunks.